pxr687/df_in_browser/README.md

 in a browser.
 This package is intended to be used from the command line, for better visualisation of dataframes than viewing within the terminal.
 (E.g. to allow viewing of the entire dataframe, scrolling etc).
-In addition, plots appear sequentially as separate browser tabs, so they can be viewed in an intended sequence.
+In addition, plots appear sequentially as separate browser tabs, so they can be viewed in a deliberate sequence.

 The following code shows some example uses (in an ipython session):